-5.3.37 Two links within 200m of Lewes Downs SAC were modelled in 2015 for the Joint Core Strategy: the A26 and the B2192 (in addition to the junction between the two roads where they both lie within 200m of the SAC)67.
+- 6.3.37 Two links within 200m of Lewes Downs SAC were modelled in 2015 for the Joint Core Strategy: the A26 and the B2192 (in addition to the junction between the two roads where they both lie within 200m of the SAC)67.
 Although these calculations ran to 2030 (rather than 2033) the scale of expected growth in the Lewes part of the National Park (and Lewes District outside the National Park) by 2030 has not materially changed since these calculations were undertaken and the addition of a further three years will not alter the trends and magnitudes depicted in the modelling.
 The DS trends shown for 2030 can be expected to continue to 2033.
-Baseline NOx concentrations at the closest points of the SAC to the B2192 (and at the junction between this road and the A26) are significantly below the critical level being c.
-18 - 20 μgm-3.
+Baseline NOx concentrations within 200m of the B2192 (and at the junction between this road and the A26) are significantly below the critical level being c.
+18 - 19 μgm-3.
 This is partly due to the considerable distance between these links and the SAC (a minimum of 60m) and partly to the relatively low flows on these links.
 The DN scenario forecast those concentrations to reduce further over the period to 2030.
-The inclusion of the Joint Core Strategy does not materially retard this improvement (resulting in a maximum difference of c. $0.1-0.2~\mu gm^{-3}$ at the closest point of the SAC).
+The inclusion of the Joint Core Strategy does not materially retard this improvement (resulting in a maximum difference of 0.1 μgm-3 at the closest point of the SAC).
 NOx concentrations are forecast to remain well below the critical level.
-As such there is no meaningful difference in nitrogen deposition rates between DN (growth without the plan) and DS (growth with the plan), amounting to a maximum of 0.02~kgN/ha/yr and a substantial improvement in nitrogen deposition rates is forecast due to improvements in background.
+As such there is no meaningful difference in nitrogen deposition rates between DN (growth without the plan) and DS (growth with the plan), amounting to a maximum of 0.02 kgN/ha/yr and a substantial improvement in nitrogen deposition rates is forecast due to improvements in background. - 6.3.38 For the A26 baseline NOx concentrations are identified to be well above the critical level at the closest point to the road but these have fallen below the critical level before 50m into the SAC.
+The DN and DS scenarios both forecast a further lowering of NOx concentrations such that they are anticipated to fall below the critical level before 30m into the SAC by 2030.
+The DS scenario (including the JCS) retards the expected improvement by 1 μgm-3 at the closest point to the road.
+Since the main role of NOx is as a source of nitrogen, the effect of this retardation on nitrogen deposition rates was also investigated.
+The calculations project a net improvement in nitrogen deposition by 2030 at the closest point to the SAC of c.
+3 kgN/ha/yr, notwithstanding forecast increases in traffic flows from all sources.
+The DS scenario (including the JCS) retards this improvement very slightly, by a maximum of 0.08 kgN/ha/yr at the closest point to the road.
+Moreover, the SAC is designated for calcareous grassland and the nearest area of calcareous grassland to the A26 (in the vicinity of Malling Industrial Estate) is approximately 50m from the roadside, with the intervening area being occupied by dense mature woodland.
+At 50m from the roadside total nitrogen deposition is forecast to have fallen to 14.39 kgN/ha/yr (even allowing for all expected traffic growth, including the contribution of ammonia emissions) by the end of the plan period, which is below the most precautionary part of the critical load range (15 kgN/ha/yr) for calcareous grassland.